-Why the additional wait for Cadet+?
-The 23 episodes are already so detailed for a vast majority of flights that it would only increase cost and development for those who don’t need it.
+Why the extra wait for Cadet+?
+The 23 episodes are already so detailed for a majority of flights that it would only increase cost and development for those who don’t need it.
 Besides in the mean time you have all of this to cover:

 - Meet Myron, your trainer for the course and a look at his long and fascinating career taking in everything from the USAF Super Sabre to the Airbus A320.